 Norfolk average salary comparisonThe average salary is ranging between £28.6k in Breckland and £34.9k in Great Yarmouth.
 The UK average salary was £38.6k in 2020.
 Gross average salary is calculated for full-time employees.
 Employee has to be in the same job for over 12 months.
 The data collected is Tax Year Ending.
 The data was published in November 2020.
 The income includes incentive payments and are available for local government districts/counties.

 Norfolk average salary comparison by sexThe average salary for female is ranging between £27.0k in Breckland and £27.6k in Great Yarmouth.
 The UK average salary for female was £33.3k in 2020.
 The average salary for male is ranging between £29.5k in Breckland and £38.3k in Great Yarmouth.
 The UK average salary for male was £42.2k in 2020.

 Norfolk median salary comparisonThe median salary is ranging between £26.6k in Breckland and £29.9k in Broadland.
 The UK median salary was £31.5k in 2020.

 Norfolk median salary comparison by sexThe median salary for female is ranging between £24.7k in Breckland and £22.8k in Broadland.
 The UK median salary for female was £28.0k in 2020.
 The median salary for male is ranging between £27.4k in Breckland and £31.0k in Broadland.
 The UK median salary for male was £33.9k in 2020.

-Norfolk unemployment rate comparisonAn unemployment rate is ranging between 2.3% in North Norfolk and 5.1% in Great Yarmouth.
-UK unemployment rate is 3.8% in 2019.
+Norfolk unemployment rate comparisonThe unemployment rate is ranging between 2% in South Norfolk and 4.9% in Great Yarmouth.
+The UK unemployment rate was 4.8% in Q4/2019 - Q3/2020.